-If a report is made, the designated safeguarding lead will lead how the report is dealt with, given the high profile nature of the report.
+If a report is of child on child sexual violence or sexual harassment is made, the designated safeguarding lead will lead how the report is dealt with, given the high profile nature of the report.
 This will be in liaison with the Headteacher.
 Where the DSL is unavailable, a Deputy DSL will lead.
 On a case by case basis, there will be consideration made as to the gender of the DSL or Deputy, so that the victim feels comfortable with how the investigation is managed.